sumanthbetha/Uber-Powerbi-/README.md

 Project Overview:-

-This project presents a dynamic Power BI dashboard built using two datasets: Trip Details and Location Information.
+This project presents a dynamic Power BI dashboard built using two datasets: Trip Details and Location Table.
 The goal is to analyze and visualize key insights.

  Datasets Used:-